 Stone Fruit Sangria

-Keep It Simple: By now, you've noticed that fruit is obviously a component of any good sangria, and this recipe from Bon Appétit makes stone fruits the star of the pour.
+The Hero Ingredient: Stone fruits.
+By now, you've noticed that fruit is obviously a component of any good sangria, and this recipe makes stone fruits the star of the pour.
 An apricot, nectarine, and peach are pureed and mixed with elderflower liqueur and dry rosé for a sweet treat.

-Easy Does It: "If you don't care about smooth surfaces for presentation purposes, a serrated peeler's sharp-toothed edges quickly and easily peel soft fruit," Susan says.
+Pro Tip: "If you don't care about smooth surfaces for presentation purposes, a serrated peeler's sharp-toothed edges quickly and easily peel soft fruit," the recipe says.

 Blood Orange Ginger White Sangria

-Easy Does It: "Strain the sangria into a pitcher and discard the soaked berries," Aida says.
+Pro Tip: "Strain the sangria into a pitcher and discard the soaked berries," recipe creator Aida says.
 "Add a few fresh raspberries, strawberries, and all the sliced kumquats and blood oranges."

 Red Wine Citrus Pomegranate Sangria

-Easy Does It: "If you use honey instead of simple syrup, you may find that it settles to the bottom of the pitcher.
-Just give it a stir before serving," Elaine says.
+Pro Tip: "If you use honey instead of simple syrup, you may find that it settles to the bottom of the pitcher.
+Just give it a stir before serving," recipe creator Elaine says.